Why do some farm tractors have dual wheels? There are many reasons, some of them interrelated.

 Plus, some of the benefits of dual wheels can be gained—at least to a degree—through other means.
 You can pick up a flotation boost on a farm tractor with single wheels by using very high flexion (VF) radial tires that can carry the same load at 40% lower air pressure than regular radials.
 This allows more of the tires’ treads to contact the ground, spreading weight over a larger area to improve not only flotation, but also traction and fuel economy.
 You’ll decrease wheel slippage and tire wear, too.

-As with many things in life, there’s no one-size-fits-all choice when it comes to dual wheels on farm tractors.
-If your farm tractor tackles many miles of heavy-duty fieldwork, you stand to benefit from dual wheels.
+As with many things in life, there’s no one-size-fits-all choice when it comes to dual wheels.
+If your tractor tackles many miles of heavy-duty fieldwork, you stand to benefit from dual wheels.
 Otherwise, single wheels can be a perfectly acceptable (and even preferable) option for hobby farmers.

-This article about farm tractors with dual wheels was written for Hobby Farms magazine.
+This article was written for Hobby Farms magazine.
 Click here to subscribe.